tperol/ConvNetQuake/README.md

 --output_dir data/noise_OK029/noise_august
 ```

-This generates windows of 10 seconds long with a lag of 10 seconds.
-Check the flags in the code if you want to change this. `-—max_windows` for the maximum number  of windows to generate.
-For each window, we look at the extended catalog to check if there is an event in it.
-Note that this extended catalog correspond to the time on the continuous waveform data.
-No need to account for propagation time.
-The `—plot` and `—save_mseed` are available.
+This generates 10 second long windows with with a 10 second offset between consecutive windows.
+Check the flags in the code if you want to change this.
+`-—max_windows` controls the maximum number of windows to generate.
+The `-—plot` and `—-save_mseed` are available.

 ### 2.4 Train ConvNetQuake and monitor the accuracy on train and test sets

-Place the windows of noise in a folder named `negative` and the windows of events in a folder named `positive`.
-These two folders are placed into the training folder.
-To train ConvNetQuake run:
+To train ConvNetQuake on GPU (see details in the Methods section of the paper):

 ```shell
 ./bin/train --dataset data/6_clusters/train --checkpoint_dir output/convnetquake --n_clusters 6
 ```

-This train the network by feeding an equal amount of positive and negative examples per batch.

-In this case the checkpoints will be saved in the checkpoint_dir.
-In the checkpoints folder, there are checkpoints with saved weights and events for tensorboard.
+In the checkpoints directory, there are checkpoints with saved weights and tensorboard events.
 The checkpoints are named after the number of steps done during training.
 For example `model-500` correspond to the weights after 500 steps of training.
 The configuration parameters (batch size, display step etc) can be found and changed in `quakenet/config.py`.

-This script run the model detailed in `quakenet/models.py`.
-Training is usually done on a GPU.
+The network architecture is stored in `quakenet/models.py`.

-Note that we provide the trained model hosted at  **insert url**.
+Note that we also provide the trained model in `models/convnetquake/`.

 During training, there are two things to monitor: the accuracy on the windows of noise and accuracy on windows of events.
-These can be ran on CPUS since there are not computationally expensive.
-The scripts to run are:
+This is not computationally intensive and can be ran on CPUs.

 ```shell
 ./bin/evaluate --checkpoint_dir output/convnetquake/ConvNetQuake \